 Everything else we know about Joseph, we infer from how he responds to the news that an angel visited Mary, his betrothed, and told her she will give birth to Jesus.
 This could not have been easy news to hear, but even in this moment, Joseph acts nobly and faithfully.
 He does all he can to protect his new family and follow God wherever he leads.

 One of the roads Joseph and Mary are called to travel is one from Nazareth to Bethlehem where Jesus is born.
 The approximate 100-mile journey on foot, with possible help from a donkey, took an estimated nine or ten days.
-In a podcast episode, the Rev. Adam Hamilton shares the response he received from a mom who was 9 months pregnant, “There’s no way Joseph was getting me on a donkey, if that was me.”
+In a Get Your Spirit in Shape podcast episode, the Rev. Adam Hamilton shares the response he received from a mom who was 9 months pregnant, "There's no way Joseph was getting me on a donkey, if that was me."

 Red kettles have United Methodist links